-- 1. Discuss the issue with the principal.
+- Discuss the issue with the principal.
 It may be easily resolved at this level. - 2.
 If circumstances prevent using #1 or if your complaint is not resolved within 5 school days, you may file a grievance.
 The grievance must be in writing and on the Student Grievance Form.
-Student Grievance Form can be obtained from the school office or downloaded from the ASD website at asdk12.org. - 3.
-Complete the student grievance form and forward it to the prin-
+Student Grievance Form can be obtained from the school office or downloaded from the ASD website at asakk12.org.

-- cipal/designee.
-Be sure to state the exact problem and what you want to happen. - Grievances must be initiated within five (5) school days of the alleged act and will be concluded within 20 school days except for gender equity grievances. - 5.
+- 3. Complete the student grievance form and forward it to the principal/designee.
+Be sure to state the exact problem and what you want to happen. - 4.
+Grievances must be initiated within five (5) school days of the alleged act and will be concluded within 20 school days except for gender equity grievances. - 5.
 Gender equity (Title IX) grievances can be filed within 30 days of the alleged act and will be concluded within 5 school days of the complaint date.
 Follow the timelines in the student handbook for all other grievances - 6.
 Based on the nature of the grievance, the involved staff member and student must confer for the purpose of attempting to solve the problem.
 All parties must agree to the meeting.
 The principal/designee shall schedule a conference with the staff member, the student and the student's parent/guardian.
 This conference will be facilitated by the principal/designee. - 7.
 If resolution is not acceptable to the grievant, the grievant may appeal in writing to the school's Grievance Committee within three (3) days.
 Check with your school administration to find out about your school's Grievance Committee. - 8.
 The decision of the Grievance Committee will be rendered in writing to both parties and the administrator within five (5) school days of the date of the committee's final decision. - 9.
-Either party may appeal the Grievance Committee's decision to the appropriate Executive Director. - 10.
-For Title IX complaints that are not resolved at the school level, you may contact the EEO Director, who serves as the Title IX Coordinator, at the ASD Education Center, 5530 E. Northern Lights Blvd., Anchorage, AK 99504-3135, (907) 742-4132.
+Either party may appeal the Grievance Committee's decision to the appropriate Executive Director.

+Coordinator, at the ASD Education Center, 5530 E. Northern Lights Blvd., Anchorage, AK 99504-3135, (907) 742-4132.